-Journal or General Journal
+Journal (or General Journal)

-After analysis of a business transaction, it is recorded in a book known as journal (or general journal).
+After analyzing a business transaction, it is recorded in a book known as the journal (or general journal).
 When a transaction is logged in the journal, it becomes a journal entry.
-The process of entering transactions in the journal is referred to as journalizing.

-To enter or record a transaction in the books of accounts or register is called to make an entry.
-When a transaction is recorded in journal it is known as “Journal Entry.”
+Recording a transaction in the books of accounts is known as making an entry.
+When a transaction is recorded in the journal, it is known as a journal entry.

-To illustrate, assume that the Fortune Retail Store entered into the following three transactions:
+Fortune Retail Store entered into the following three transactions:

-- June 5: Purchased $500 worth of wine from the Neuman Wine Company that arrived damaged.
+- 5 June: Purchased $500 worth of wine from the Neuman Wine Company that arrived damaged.
 It was returned, and Fortune’s account was reduced.

-- June 30: Depreciation expense for the month is $1,200.
+- 30 June: Depreciation expense for the month is $1,200.

 These entries are recorded in the general journal shown below.

-This posting is shown by noting both the particular controlling account number in the post reference column and the subsidiary ledger account number.
+This posting is shown by noting both the controlling account number in the post reference column and the subsidiary ledger account number.

 Advantages of General Journal

-- The General Journal shows all information about a transaction as it takes place and also provides an explanation of the transaction.
+- The general journal shows all information about a transaction as it takes place and also provides an explanation of the transaction.

-- It helps in locating errors.
+- It helps to locate errors.

 Format of General Journal

-The description column is used to enter the names of the accounts involved in transaction.
-The debit part of the entry is written first and credit part is written below the debit part.
+The description column is used to enter the names of the accounts involved in the transaction.
+The debit part of the entry is written first and the credit part is written below the debit part.

-3. Posting reference
+3. Posting Reference (PR)

-For example, if the cash account is on page number 101 in the ledger, the number 101 would be written in posting reference column where the cash account appears in general journal.
+For example, if the cash account is on page number 101 in the ledger, the number 101 should be written in the posting reference column where the cash account appears in general journal.

 This column is used to record the amounts of the accounts being debited.